 Second to Google DNS, the Cisco Umbrella is the world’s most used DNS solution.
 That is why Cisco Umbrella gives great insight into which domains and IP addresses the cybercrooks are using.
 Cisco Umbrella can also use Big Data models for quick identification when cybercriminals start using new domains – even if this happens from new IP addresses which have not previously been used for fraud and scams.

 It is also worth noting that it is free to get started with Cisco Umbrella.
-All you need to do is point the company’s DNS settings to one of the following IP-addresses:
+All you need to do is point the company’s DNS settings to the following IP-addresses:

 By doing this the company will typically experience faster DNS lookups.
 However, it is important to add that the free Cisco Umbrella does not perform blocking, and it provides no opportunities for insight into DNS traffic.